burakbektass/covid-19-statistic/README.md

 Run the command `docker build -t redux-with-saga .`

-after build is finished run the comman `docker run -p 3000:3000 redux-with-saga`
+after build is finished run the command `docker run -p 3000:3000 redux-with-saga`

 application is ready on port 3000 -> (http://localhost:3000/)